campa-consortium/pals/source/element-kinds.md

 (s:solenoid)=
 ## Solenoid Element

-A `solenoid` is an element whose magnetic field is dominated by a uniform field whose direction is aligned with the magnetic axis.
+A `solenoid` is an element whose magnetic field is dominated by a field whose direction is aligned with the magnetic axis.
 Additional magnetic (or electric) multipole contributions are allowed.

 Element parameter groups associated with this element kind are: